laurieroy/rails-workout/README.md

 This app was developed using BDD (Rspec, capybara) principles on Rails 6.1.
 The base project is following an older tutorial, that I'm updating as I go along.
 It uses Rails 5.0 and SQLite, I'm using PG.

+# Updates todo
+- Change No workouts yet to no workouts in last 7 days
+- Add test verifying order